 Once you’ve picked the type of swimsuit you’d like, your next decision is all about your style.
 Do you want bold and sporty prints for a high-energy look, blingy accents that give a suit a luxurious vibe, or dainty ruffles for a feminine style?

 Looking for pretty ways to create more than one look?
 The mix-and-match pieces of a tankini can be a terrific way to do just that.
-You can pair a pretty blouse on top with a sleek bottom, match a sporty tank top with a delicate swim skirt, or switch from animal prints to perky polka patterns on top with the same simple bottom for a totally new mood.
+You can pair a pretty blouse on top with a sleek bottom, match a sporty tank top with a delicate swim dress, or switch from animal prints to perky polka patterns on top with the same simple bottom for a totally new mood.

 Of course, when it comes to a day at the beach, the swimsuit is only part of the style equation.
 You can make a big splash with a coverup in a bright floral print, a sporty sweatshirt style, or with delicate lace accents.

 When you’re hitting the beach for a day of adventure in the sun, a swimsuit that stays comfortable when you’re working up a sweat isn’t just a nice-to-have, it’s essential.
-That means choosing a one-piece that’s less likely to slip when you’re moving or finding one that gives you the support that you need to stay comfortable, such as a swimsuit with an underwire.
+That means choosing a one-piece that’s less likely to slip when you’re moving or finding one that gives you the support that you need to stay comfortable, such as a beach swimsuit with an underwire.

 Where should you look when you’re shopping for a suit for active days at the beach?
 Check the shoulders — you’ll want straps that’ll stay up without sliding off or digging in too tightly.
 Make sure the bust area is adequately covered and supported.
 Ensure that the leg openings will grip without riding up.
-If you plan to do a lot of walking or paddling, make sure you’ll have enough coverage to keep from chafing at the arms or thighs (rash guards and swim shorts can be terrific choices for swimsuits that are comfortable while you make repetitive motions).
+If you plan to do a lot of walking or paddling, make sure you’ll have enough coverage to keep from chafing at the arms or thighs rash guards and swim shorts can be terrific choices for swimsuits that are comfortable while you make repetitive motions).

 A day at the beach is a day in the sun.
 So if you know you’ll get a lot of exposure, consider sun protection swimwear, a smart choice that’s also pretty and stylish.

-Rash guards, swim leggings, and swim skirts give you extra protection from the sun but won’t weigh you down when you hit the water.
+Rash guards, swim shorts, and swim skirts give you extra protection from the sun but won’t weigh you down when you hit the water.
 Wearing them, along with sunscreen, is a good way to prevent sunburns and the aging impact of the sun.

 And if you’d like a more modest look, try swim dresses, swim skorts, and swim skirts with attached leggings as other pretty ways to keep covered while you enjoy the sun.